 There is some belief that the NFL players themselves have a stake in ownership.
 However, that is not the case.
 The players have no representative on the executive committee.
 The NFLPA represents the players but does not have a “seat at the table.”

-The Collective Bargaining Agreement (CBA) is a document that sets out the agreement between the NFL team owners and the players on a number of issues.
-The most well-known is revenue sharing, but this document covers a number of areas.
+The Collective Bargaining Agreement (CBA) is a document that sets out the agreement between the NFL team owners and players on a number of issues.
+The most well-known is revenue sharing, but this document covers several areas.

 Many people associate Jerry Jones as being the man who owns the NFL, as he has long been considered the richest owner in the NFL.
-However, Jones now sits third on the list of the richest NFL owners.
-David Tepper now sits atop the throne of the wealthiest NFL owner.
+However, Jones now sits fifth on the list of the richest NFL owners.